Taking the next step with your social media appeal.

 Ask yourself, what was going on before the start of your story?

-Every platform has its strengths.
+Every platform has a purpose.

 You know your social posts need to tie into your appeal’s main story and message.
 But you can’t do this the same way on every social platform.